grivera64/Data-Preservation-Simulation/README.md

-This simulation was used jointly in our paper "Nash Equilibria of Data Preservation in Base Station-less Sensor Networks" by Giovanni Rivera, Yutian Chen, and Bin Tang, pp. 6-7. for analyzing the Rate of Efficiency Loss (REL) for each of these strategies in compared to the optimal energy consumption from the Minimum Cost Flow algorithm (More information can be found in [grivera64/Sensor-Network-with-MCF](https://github.com/grivera64/Sensor-Generator-with-MCF)).
+This simulation was used jointly in our paper "Nash Equilibria of Data Preservation in Base Station-less Sensor Networks" by Giovanni Rivera, Yutian Chen, and Bin Tang, pp. 6-7. for analyzing the Rate of Efficiency Loss (REL) for each of these strategies in compared to the optimal energy consumption from the Minimum Cost Flow algorithm.
+You can view the paper [here](https://scholarworks.calstate.edu/concern/publications/vx021n445).

 ## Setup